Does Kefir Soda Have Alcohol?

 Now, all thanks to him, and after a lot more pooping around that I don’t want to bore you with (as if you’re not sleeping already, although I actually think this is fun!), we finally have a solid number:

-Amount of alcohol in kefir soda pop, based on my recipe:
+The amount of alcohol in kefir soda pop, based on my recipe:

 0.64% alcohol by volume